peterskeide/htmlwriter/README.markdown

 HtmlBuffer
 ==========

-The HtmlBuffer is a struct that embeds a bytes.Buffer and decorates it with a set of conveniece methods for generating HTML 5 documents.
+The HtmlBuffer is a struct that embeds a bytes.Buffer and decorates it with a set of methods for generating HTML 5 documents.

 It supports all the elements listed [here](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/HTML5_element_list "HTML5 element list")